spotting fake discounts

 Case Study: Sears, Kohl’s, Macy’s

 Sears, Kohl’s, and Macy’s have been called out by the non-profit Center for the Study of Services for using sneaky pricing tricks, often known as “fake” sale prices.
-These stores were caught making it look like they had special low prices when, in fact, those prices were just their regular ones (NBC News).
+These stores were caught making it look like they had special low prices when, in fact, those prices were just their regular ones.

 The study tracked prices of big-ticket items across seven national chains for 44 weeks, starting in June 2014.
 It showed that these stores often kept certain items on “sale” all the time, fooling customers into thinking they were getting big discounts.